-Implementation Strategies: Phasing Lead and Coordinating Agencies 9.5.1 Evaluate existing staffing levels for public safety officers and ensure roles are adequately supported to encourage communication, outreach, and availability of officers downtown.
-S Police Department Fire Department Community Development Department 9.5.2 Consider establishing a downtown ambassador program.
-S 9.5.3 Plan and schedule information sessions and in-person availability of public safety officers in the downtown.
-S 9.5.4 Encourage foot and bicycle patrolling of the downtown area so that public safety officers are integrated into the downtown community and are a visual presence.
-S
+Implementation Strategies: Phasing Lead and Coordinating Agencies 9.5.1 Consider establishing a downtown ambassador program.
+S Police Department 9.5.2 Plan and schedule information sessions and in-person availability of public safety officers in the downtown.
+S Fire Department 9.5.3 Encourage foot and bicycle patrolling of the downtown area so that public safety officers are integrated into the downtown community and are a visual presence.
+S Community Development Department